davidde/notes/GIT.md

 $ git branch -d test-branch
 to checkout master, and delete the branch (locally) if you don't need it anymore.
 To also delete the branch remotely (on Github):
-$ git push origin --delete 'test_branch'
+$ git push origin --delete test_branch

 * git commit -m "Description of changes"
 Commit all tracked files permanently to version history.